Gogi2016/Intro---HTML-CSS-JavaScript/README.md

 #id: Selects the HTML element with a specific id.
 Example: #firstname selects the element with id="firstname".

+.class: Selects the HTML element with a specific class
-.class	.intro:	Selects all elements with class="intro"
+Exaple: .intro:	Selects all elements with class="intro"

 element.class: Selects a specific type of HTML element with a specific class.
 Example: p.intro selects only <p> elements with class="intro".